pantheon-systems/documentation/source/content/guides/decoupled-sites/04-site.md

 1. Click **Continue**.

 You are directed to a new page with the site name, deployment, and build information/ status.
 You will receive a message that you decoupled site has successfully been added to Pantheon.
-You can view the build log by clicking **Build Details**
+You can view the build log by clicking **Build Details**.